saisiddharthnandhakumar/MGO_Project/README.md

 - UI/UX design
 - Answering customer tickets.

-The issues I was curious about was why MyGovernmentOnline was receiving so many customer tickets over the phone and over feedback forms.
+The issue I was curious about was why MyGovernmentOnline was receiving so many customer tickets over the phone and over feedback forms.
 I was not able to access phone records, but instead got the customer ticket data through the feedback forms.

 ## Data Collection
 I initially wanted to get the customer ticket data from the JIRA rest API.
-However, when getting the JSON file with all the customer tickets, there seemed to be a problem
+However, when getting the JSON file with all the customer tickets, there seemed to be a problem with their API.
+Instead I had to manually download all the .csv files.
+Each file had 10,000 tickets which meant nearly 100 downloads.

 ## Description Column Cleaning